The Detectives

 Detective A

 The door.
-Look.
+(Points to the door) Look.
 It's wide open!

 Detective B

-It is like she was trying to get murdered.
+(Quickly walks toward the door.)
+It's like she was trying to get murdered.

 Detective A

-It is possible.
+(Walks to the door also, staying behind DETECTIVE B.) It's possible.
 Don't make assumptions.
 Keep your mind open.

 Detective B